venkatramanrenganathan/venkatramanrenganathan.github.io/_pages/about.md

 ## Upcoming Research
 1. Currently working on a manuscript titled, **Data Driven Anomaly Detection Using Conformal Prediction**.
-1. Currently working on a manuscript titled, **Computing Distance Between Two Markov Decision Processes Using Cantor-Kantorovich Metric**.
 1. Currently working on a manuscript titled, **Stereographic Projection of Probabilistic Uncertainties**.
 1. Currently working on a manuscript titled, **Regret Analysis Using Nu-Gap Metric**.
 1. Currently working on a manuscript titled, **Probabilistic Robust Control Using High Confidence Model Ambiguity-Sets**.
 1. Currently working on a manuscript titled, **Anticipation Based Distributed Consensus Protocol for Networked Systems**.

 ## Recent Research Updates
-1. Check out my new work on **Distributed Adaptive Control for Uncertain Networks**.
+1. Check out my new work on **Distributed Adaptive Control for Uncertain Networks** which got recently accepted into the ECC 2024 to be held soon at KTH Stockholm, Sweden.
 [Arxiv Link](https://arxiv.org/pdf/2310.17364.pdf)
+1. Submitted a manuscript to MTNS 2024 titled, **Computing Distance Between Two Markov Decision Processes Using Cantor-Kantorovich Metric** with Adrien Banse and Raphael Jungers from UC Louvain, Belgium.
 1. Check out my new work on **Regret and Conservatism of DR Constrained Stochastic MPC** which got recently accepted into the ACC 2024 to be held soon at Toronto, Canada.
 [Arxiv Link](https://arxiv.org/pdf/2309.12190.pdf)

 ## Important Events & Upcoming Travels